Academic Rules

 4.1 Work Other Than In Concurrent-Degree Programs

 (a) Enrollment Subject to the limitations of Rule 5 below, on petition and for good cause shown, a second- or third-year student may, with the prior permission of the Dean, enroll in and receive credit toward the J.D. degree for graduate-level or language-related upper division courses given by other faculties of the University.
 These courses must be of significant theoretical or professional content such that they will advance the student’s legal education and/or career goals.
-Such courses must be taken on a graded (as opposed to a pass/not pass) basis.
+Such courses must be taken in person (not virtual) on a graded (as opposed to a pass/not pass) basis.
 Students must submit their petitions to the Dean for prior approval.

 (b) Language Classes Students can receive J.D. credit for intermediate and advanced language classes offered on the Berkeley campus.
 Students must enroll in the class for a grade and receive at least a B. Since these are undergraduate classes, students are credited half of the class units toward their J.D. degree.
 In the case of a five unit class, students receive two units toward their J.D. the first semester they take a class and three units the second semester they take a class.
 Students must submit their petitions to the Dean for approval.